meharrsingh2/Power-BI-Project/README.md

 - Dynamic Dashboard that is customized in a way that shows us data of each Country, City, with Category of Product
-- Built KPI (key performance indicators) table and used different metrics to convey the analytics in an efficient Manner.
+- Built various typles of visualizations and used different metrics to convey the analytics in an efficient Manner.
 - Segmented the Dataset provided and drew unique insights using Visualization tools in PowerBI
 - Tech Involved : PowerBI, Excel